Partial Feedback Online Learning: Randomized Learner

 \subsection{Relation between Randomized and Deterministic Settings}

-It is obvious that the learnability under randomized learners is sufficient to conclude the learnability under deterministic learners, as deterministic learners are a special case of the randomized learners.
-The discussion lies in when the learnability is identical in these two settings, and when it is not.
+It is immediate that the learnability under deterministic learners implies the learnability under randomized learners, as deterministic learners are a special case of the randomized learners.
+The key question is when the learnability is identical in these two settings, and when it is not.
 A structural property---the finiteness of Helly number~\citep{Helly0}---has been proven sufficient for the learnability consistency in the set-valued setting~\citep{onlinelearningsetvaluefeedback}, which has also been used for characterizing proper learning~\citep{helly1,hanneke2021proper}.